Affapple/EscapeRoom/README.md

 - Transcript Class (Created by João)

 With this baseline defined, we had to analyse each room contents to divide the workload fairly according to both its difficulty and the time needed to complete it.\
-The first room, DNS Room, and Vault Room were both developed by Divya.\
+The first room, SOC Room, and Vault Room were both developed by Divya.\
 The engine, being a bigger task by nature and having the final room logic embedded into it, was still being developed by Eldar, such that only one room was defined to be solved by him: the DNS Room.\
 Finally, Joao had to develop the remaining rooms: Malware, as it was considered the hardest to code, and DNS Room.\